Millennials Embarrassed by AOC | Victor Takacs

-Whether it be the Department of Education, the War on Poverty, or a protracted decade long military conflict, at what point are the American people and the politicians who represent them going to turn their attention to this nation’s mounting debt; one that currently stands at a whopping approximate $22,000,000,000,000?
+Whether it be the Department of Education, the War on Poverty, or a protracted decade long military conflict, at what point are the American people and the politicians who represent them going to turn their attention to this nation’s mounting debt; one that currently stands at a whopping approximate $25,000,000,000,000?
 It sure doesn’t phase the likes of AOC (Rep. Alexandria Ocasio-Cortez, D-NY) who wants to run up the debt even more.
 She’s not the only one to be sure, but in light of her recent twitter spat with Congresswoman Liz Cheney (R-WY), introspection of her intelligence highlights the aforementioned decay of America’s education system.
 Moreover, it’s an embarrassment to the American millennial generation she represents.
 It lends much evidence to the fact that as time marches on and new generations are born, there are two constants.
 The national debt grows and the quality of an education in this country wanes.

-AOC told her town hall audience that the 22nd Amendment to the United States Constitution was the product of Republican efforts to “make sure FDR did not get reelected.”
+Millennials are embarrassed by AOC, and rightfully so.
+She told her town hall audience that the 22nd Amendment to the United States Constitution was the product of Republican efforts to “make sure FDR did not get reelected.”
 This is the amendment that limits a president to two terms of four years and no more than two years of a term to which some other person was elected President.
 The amendment was passed by Congress on March 21, 1947 and was ratified on February 27, 1951.
 President Franklin Roosevelt (FDR) died on April 12, 1945 during his fourth term in office.
 To date, he is the only president to be elected to a third term or more.
 The 22nd Amendment was passed and ratified in response to FDR’s long tenure as president.
 It was passed two years after his death, and thus could not have been a measure to preempt his election to a third term.